GetShortstack/docs/docs/full.md

-# Shortstack
+# Brev

-Shortstack is a development environment that allows you to rapidly build and scale APIs.
-Shortstack aims to optimize for developer time without the tradeoff of vendor lockin.
+Brev is a development environment that allows you to rapidly build and scale APIs.
+Brev aims to optimize for developer time without the tradeoff of vendor lockin.

 **Highlighted Features**: